jdpaclar/NetCorePayrollAppProject/README.md

 - xUnitTest

 Nuget Packages
-- Basically most of aspnetcore lib
+- Basically some of aspnetcore lib
 - Automapper